- Sport levelBeginner

 In 1997, approximately 50,000 people enjoyed white water rafting on the Zambezi on a stretch of water that is now internationally acclaimed as the best white water rafting trip available anywhere in the world.

 Physical features of the river

 The British Canoe Union has classified the river grade 5 “extremely difficult, long and violent rapids, steep gradients, big drops and pressure areas”.
 On the low water rafting trips, nearly half of the rapids negotiated are grade 5.
-(Grade 6 is unrunable – rapid number 9, “Commercial Suicide” is a Grade 6 rapid and you'll carry your rafts around this rapid).
+(Grade 6 is unrunnable – rapid number 9, “Commercial Suicide” is a Grade 6 rapid and you'll carry your rafts around this rapid).

 Due to the steepness of the gorge, wildlife is not abundant.
 On occasion, klipspringer, rock hyrax, vervet monkeys and baboon are spotted.
 However, the birdlife is far more spectacular.
-Black eagle, augur buzzard, Peregrines Falcon, black stork, pied and giant kingfisher and red winged starling are some of the birds normally seen during the outings and sightings of the very rare Taita Falcon are not uncommon.
+Black eagle, augur buzzard, Peregrines Falcon, black stork, pied and giant kingfisher and red-winged starling are some of the birds normally seen during the outings and sightings of the very rare Taita Falcon is not uncommon.
 There are crocodiles in the river, but they are small due to the unsuitability of the area for their habitation and survival.

 → You are automatically reimbursed for the full activity price

 2) Cancellation between 4 and 10 days prior to the agreed activity starting date

 → You are entitled to a 50% reimbursement